haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step01.md

       activateDefaultCollections: true

 ```

+Create the target namespaces/projects

+`oc new-project demo-express`{{execute}}

+Apply the Kabanero CR

 `oc apply -n kabanero -f default.yaml`{{execute}}

 ## Verification

+Verify the installation and get the details about the Kabanero resources.

 Wait that all pods are up and running

 `oc get pods -n kabanero -w`{{execute}}

-Verify the installation and get the routes to the Kabanero landing and Tekton Dashboard pages
+...check also if all pods are running or in completed state:

 `oc get pods --all-namespaces`{{execute}}

-All pods should be in running or completed state.

-Check also which Pipelines and Tasks are installed from Kabanero Collection:
+Check which Pipelines and Tasks are installed from Kabanero Collection:

 `oc get pipeline -n kabanero`{{execute}}

 `oc get task -n kabanero`{{execute}}

 ## Get URLs

+Now verify and retrieve the different URLs like Kabanero landing and Tekton Dashboard pages.
+A TLS warning will occurred in the browser, due of the self signed certificates.
+Please accept them.

 Open OpenShift console